 Each healthcare provider licensed by one of the named Boards must post a sign regarding human trafficking in a conspicuous place accessible to employees by January 1, 2021.
 The sign must be at least 11 x 15 inches and in at least 32-point type.
 The sign must contain statutorily required language and be posted in English and Spanish.
-The Department has also provided Wandarin translations of these signs for contain size where these languages are spoken.
-The line below contains that meet the statutory requirements when printed at the listed size.
+The Department has also provided Mandarin translations of these signs for use in offices where those languages are spoken.
+The links below contain signs that meet the statutory requirements when printed at the listed size.